This post may contain affiliate links.

 - Vaccinosis – an adverse reaction to a vaccine

-Vaccinosis: This is an adverse reaction to a vaccine.
-We’ve were warned that our dogs may feel a little punky after a round of vaccinations and that they’ll sleep it off and be find the next day.
+Vaccinosis is an adverse reaction to a vaccine.
+We were warned that our dogs may feel a little punky after a round of vaccinations and that they’ll sleep it off and be fine the next day.
 But is this really okay or are they having an adverse reaction?
 When should we be concerned?
 I believe that any reaction should be cause for alarm and a call to the veterinarian.